npolley/CircumSpectrum/src/SOURIS/README.md

 # SOURIS

-SOURIS is an interactive Shiny application to explore metabolic fingerprint classifiers on bulk and single‑cell transcriptomics data, compute subsystem‑ and reaction‑level metrics, and visualize them with linked plots.
+SOURIS is an interactive Shiny application to explore individual metabolic fingerprint classifiers on bulk and single‑cell transcriptomics data, compute subsystem‑ and reaction‑level metrics, and visualize them with linked plots.

 The app provides:
 - A “Bulk samples” dashboard for running fingerprint models on reference assays.